Snowboarding can be one of the most addictive action sport experience you’ll try.

 EVA padding on the highback and dampening foam inserted into the baseplate help mellow out what would otherwise be a particularly painful ride.
 I love how easily adjustable the toe strap is and it features a split strap which secures both vertical and horizontal movement.

 While it may not be strictly as secure or performance oriented as a traditional binding, the quick entry is a big draw for many users.
-I would say the MTN’s are the best snowboard bindings for the money.
+I would say the MTN’s are the best rear entry snowboard bindings.

 How to Choose the Best Snowboard Bindings for You